Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 What are the Different Names of Bitter Gourd (Bitter Melon)?

-The bitter melon is also called with different names by the people worldwide and in different parts of India.
+The bitter melon is also called with different names by people worldwide and in different parts of India.
 It also comes in numerous varieties.
 One can easily visualize the difference in their looks, but they all have a similar flavor as well as health benefits.
 Let’s learn different names for bitter melon.

 • Ku-Gua in China